wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 The benefits sought from the framework are:

    * Build and deploy faster
-   * Lower or mitigate risks
+   * Lower or mitigated risks
    * Make informed decisions
    * Learn best practices
    <br /><br />